lyleresnick/lyleresnick.github.io/_drafts/VIPER Explained.md

 - the Data Store and Network, which provide the entities, are in the outer layer
 - the Interface Adapters, and in particular the Presenters and Gateways are placed in a layer between the User Interface and Application Business logic layers

+### Object Dependencies

 In the Clean Architecture, object dependencies can only be explicit in one direction - towards the centre.
 This is shown in the diagram by the dependency arrow pointing inward.
 A class in a layer closer to the center cannot know the name of a class in a layer closer to the outside.

 All dependencies going in a direction away from the centre must be implemented as a dependency inversion.
 The inversion is implemented as a protocol and the object has to be injected into the layer.
 This works great for testing.

 The *Flow of control* diagram, on the right, shows the implementation of a dependency inversion where the Presenter implements the UseCaseOutput, which is produced by the UseCase.
 This makes it so that the UseCase has no idea who where it is sending its output.
 The relationship between the UI and the PresenterOutput is analogous.

+### Copy Data Values

 Another requirement of the Clean Architecture is that data must be copied from layer to layer.
 This means that we can't pass the same data or data structure from one layer to the next: we can only pass copies.

 In Swift we can simply pass values or structs of values and they will be copied automatically.

-This prevents changes of implementation in one layer accidentally affecting other layers.
-When data is copied between the UseCases and the Presenters, it is converted between internal and external formats
+Copying data between layers by passing values, instead of objects prevents changes of implementation in one layer accidentally affecting other layers.
+It also prevents errors due to implementation of concurrency.

+### Honour The Layer Boundaries

+Clean Architecture also requires that objects in one layer can only communicate to adjacent layers.
+Objects in non-adjacent layers cannot communicate with one another.

+Objects in a layer must not expose their implementation to any other layer.
+Their implementation mudst be be encapsulated.
+For example an array or dictionary in a layer must not be exposed by name to another layer.

+This is what I mean by honouring the layer boundaries.

+### Viper Classes

 In VIPER,

 - the ViewController(**V**) implements the User Interface.
 - the Presenter(**P**) implements 2 parts of the interface adapter layer: data conversion and selection of Use Case or Router
-- the Interactor(**I**), a.k.a the Use Case, implements the application business rules
+- the Interactor(**I**), a.k.a the UseCase, implements the application business rules
 - the Entities(**E**) are provided by an EntityGateway via Gateway Methods
 - the Router(**R**) changes ViewControllers